slin63/django_NelsonDB/README.md

 A simple guide to django is this:
 URL (mine/urls.py) -> View (mine/views.py) -> Template (templates/mine/example.html)
 AJAX is essentailly: Jquery script, mapped to HTML id -> URL -> View -> Template

+MySQL:
+I am using XAMPP to run a mysql database.
+I like XAMPP because it uses phpMyadmin to interface the database directly.
+To populate the legacy database, use the sql code in the legacy_data folder.
+To populate the new database, use the populate_experiment.py script.
+Note, both the new and old database are running on the same Mysql database.